 I want you to feel comfortable to ask questions in class.
 I encourage you to interrupt me any time you feel like it.
-I may not give you an instant answer because your questions may force me to think and get back to you.
-I don't like deadly silence and I hope you will not by shy to engage me in conversation.
+I may not give you an instant answer because your questions may force me to think and get back to you and I may not know the answer.
+I don't like deadly silence and I hope you will not be reluctant to talk to me.
 I like to engage in a mathematical argument.
 Mathematics does not consist of brief answers to brief questions.
 You should not feel that every problem has a short solution (or even any solution).
 Math is not simply arithmetic.
 After a long time you may find a somewhat complicated solution to some problem.
 It might also happen that by luck you leap to a simple, elegant explanation.
 In any case do not be discouraged if you have difficulties.
 The best tactic is to keep thinking.
 Faulty ideas are much better than no ideas.
 You may have only one good idea for every hundred ideas.
+I also urge you to work together.
 Persistence pays off.
-I also urge you to work together.
 It sometimes happens that the person with the highest score on the final exam was the one who had the hardest time in the first week.